 Ella Fitzgerald biography

-After a troubled childhood, Ella Fitzgerald turned to singing and debuted at the Apollo Theater in 1934.
-Discovered in an amateur contest, she became the top female jazz singer for over 50 years.
+Following a troubled childhood, Ella Fitzgerald turned to singing and debuted at the Apollo Theater in 1934.
+Discovered in an amateur contest, she became the top female jazz singer for more than 50 years.
+In 1958, Fitzgerald made history as the first African-American woman to win a Grammy Award.
+Due in no small part to her vocal quality, with lucid intonation and a broad range, the singer would go on to win 13 Grammys and sell more 40 million albums throughout her career.
 Her multi-volume "songbooks" on Verve Records are among the treasures of American song.
-Her voice quality, with lucid intonation and a broad range, won her 13 Grammy awards and sold over 40 million albums.
+Fitzgerald died in California in 1996.

 Born on April 25, 1917, in Newport News, Virginia, singer Ella Fitzgerald was the product of a common-law marriage between William Fitzgerald and Temperance "Tempie" Williams Fitzgerald.
 Ella experienced a troubled childhood that began with her parents separating just a month after her birth.

 With her mother, Fitzgerald moved to Yonkers, New York.
 They lived there with her mother's boyfriend, Joseph De Sailva.
 The family grew in 1923 with the arrival of Fitzgerald's half-sister Frances.
 Struggling financially, she helped her family out by working as a messenger "running numbers" and acting as a lookout for a brothel.
 Her first career aspiration was to become a dancer.